seanlaidlaw/iRODS-Downloader/README.md

 - 5_realignments

-here is where the realigned bam files are output, following the library_type separated folder structure like before
+here is where the realigned bam files are output, following the library_type separated folder structure like before.
+The realigned bams are sorted before writing to disk, and are indexed in step 7 of analysis.

+- 6_Counts_matrix_RNA

+if there are bams that have a library_type specified as RNA, the produced counts matrix for those bams is computed and stored here.